danielabar/meblog/src/markdown/learning-from-screencasts.md

 ![funny cat](../images/funny-cat.png "funny cat")

-Every time a significant point is covered in the course, pause the video, and write down what you just learned in the appropriate heading/subheading section of `README.md` *in your own words*.
+Every time a significant point is covered in the course, pause the video, and write down what you just learned in the corresponding section of `README.md` *in your own words*.
 This is key, do not simply transcribe the instructor's words.
 Make sure you understand the concept enough that you could explain it to someone else, then write down that explanation.
 In fact, that someone else is "future you", who will look back on these notes several months from now to reference the material.

 The power of writing is that it makes you remember that you learned a topic, even if you don't remember the details.
 Next time you need to recall that information, you'll be able to pull up your notes and find the section where you wrote it down.
 Some examples from my experience include negative indexing in Python and the splat operator in Ruby.
 I haven't used either of these often enough to have memorized the details, but distinctly remember learning about them in courses and can quickly find these topics in my notes whenever I encounter some code that uses these.

 Furthermore, while video is a great medium for learning, it's slow for recall.
 Later at work, if you need to pull up a detail that was covered in the course, it would be too slow to try and find in which video section this detail was covered and watch the video again.
 Or your membership might have expired or the course is no longer available.
 Your notes serve as a permanent reference.

 <aside class="markdown-aside">
 Some course platforms have a note taking feature built in, but I don't recommend using this.
-What if the service goes out of business or you no longer wish to pay for it, then your notes would disappear.
+What if the service goes out of business or you no longer wish to pay for it?
+Then your notes would disappear.
 It's better to own your own content and have full control over the formatting.
 </aside>

 ## Write Code